 No - not without permission from your current Club.
 If you are registered with another EB Club then you will not be allowed to train at St John’s A.B.C. unless your Club contacts us in advance.
 We welcome other Club's for sparring by arrangement but boxers from other Clubs must be accompanied by their Club coach at all times.
 Club coaches should contact Andy Rea to arrange sparring.

 want to transfer to St Johns A.B.C. from another Club - what do I do?

 Please speak to your present club and talk over your reasons for leaving before approaching us.

 How old do I have to be to join St Johns A.B.C.?

-We have sessions for new members from Six years of age.
-We do not accept any new members under the age of Six.
+We have sessions for new members from Eight years of age.
+We do not accept any new members under the age of Eight.